jaccomoc/jactl/docs/pages/language-guide.md

 1. You are passed an object of some generic type but you know it is actually a sepcific type and you want to treat it as that specific type (to invoke a method on it, for example), or
 2. You need to convert a primitive number type to another number type (for example, converting a long value to an int)

-In Jacsal there is less need to cast for the first reason since if the object supports the method you can always invoke that method even if the reference to the object is a `def` type.
+In Jactl there is less need to cast for the first reason since if the object supports the method you can always invoke that method even if the reference to the object is a `def` type.
 The reason why you may still wish to cast to the specific type in this case is for readability to make it clear what type is expected at that point in the code or for performance reasons since after the value has been cast to the desired